It’s that time of the year again when thoughts turn to how to get better at business.

 Only on reality TV shows like The Apprentice will you hear business people claim to be the “complete package”.
 And of course, they turn out to be anything but.

-That’s why a staggering 92% of New Year’s resolutions will fail* and why so many talented business people find it hard to sustain success over the long term.
+That’s why a staggering 92% of New Year’s resolutions will fail.
+It is also why so many talented business people find it hard to sustain success over the long term.

 Dr Marshall Goldsmith is one of the best coaches on the planet who has distilled years of wisdom into 3 fascinating books.